FrankC01/solana-gadgets/rust/sad/README.md

 The data descriptor file for the Program account owned data is provided in the `../samples/yamldecls` folder

-For the examples output below, the data came from the program in `devnet`, where first a 'mint' occured on `user1` and then the key/value was transferred to `user2`.
+For the examples output below, the data came from the program in `devnet`, where first a 'mint' occurred on `user1` and then the key/value was transferred to `user2`.
 The output content may differ by the time you run this: